RAKESHPANDEY12/tourandtravel/README.md

 # tourandtravel
-frontend project using html and css.
+frontend project using html,css and javascript.